Club: SC Bastia | Opening: 1932 | Capacity: 16,480 seats

 History and description

-Stade Armand Cesari, often referred to as Stade de Furiani, officially opened on the 16th of October 1932.
+Stade Armand Cesari, often referred to as Stade de Furiani, officially opened on 16 October 1932.

 For most of its existence, the stadium was a very small affair with just a tiny covered main stand and small open terraces on the other sides.